margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Touch ##
 The touch of a stranger who turns a life around in a different direction.
-The feeling of something familair, and close to heart.
+The feeling of something familiar, and close to heart.
 The sense of good hugging someone.
 The power within to transform and be effected by heartfelt notions.